sheenvempeny/TipCalculator/README.md

 The following **additional** features are implemented:
-    [*] Added min,mid and max value in settings and it's stored in user defaults'
+    [*] Added min,mid and max value in settings and it's stored in user defaults' [*] Saving the tip selection index in userdefualts.

 - [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough